 Where the employee of an overseas employer is seconded to the UK, the employee will be either resident or non-resident in the UK.
 See the Residence and domicile ― effect on tax liability guidance note.
 A seconded employee includes individuals:

 The following information must be included on a seconded employee’s payroll record.
 Under Real Time Information (RTI), the Full Payment Submission (FPS) report sent to HMRC includes the employee’s full name, date of birth, gender, address at which the employee will reside when in the UK and National Insurance number, if known.
-Although not a mandatory field for overseas employees on UK secondment, HMRC would like employers to report the passport number.
-The passport number will be used to help identify the employee and help prevent multiple records from being set up for an employee on HMRC’s National Insurance and PAYE
+Although not a mandatory field for overseas employees on UK secondment, HMRC encourages employers to report the passport number as a one-time event.
+The passport number will be used to help identify the employee and help prevent multiple records from being set up for an employee on HMRC’s National Insurance and PAYE Service (NPS).

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.